 - Use offline tactics.
 Put brochures and other reminders in your waiting room about your good reviews.
 Keep your reviews front-of-mind for patients as they leave your care.

 - Provide personal, standout service.
-The best way to get good reviews is to offer a good service.
+The best way to get good reviews is to offer good service.
 Simple as that.

 - Respond to reviews.
 Engagements lead to more conversations, and that’s the goal.
 Resolve issues, show gratitude, and make sure that patients know that you appreciate their thoughts.